flerka/personal-blog/_posts/2022-06-21-ahead-of time-compilation.md

 *Don't forget to delete your Lambda from AWS after test with `dotnet lambda delete-function --function-name LAMBDA_NAME`.*

 To understand results better, you need to know the difference between Lambda's cold and warm start.
-Therefore, I advise you to read this [series](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-1/) from AWS.
+Therefore, I advise you to read this [series](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-1/) from Amazon.

 | Compilation type | First run in ms (init duration is not included) | Second run in ms | Third run in ms |
 |-------|--------|--------|--------|